hamb0n-3/URL-crawler/README.md

 - Respects robots.txt rules if requested.
 - Limits the number of unique URLs crawled.
 - Outputs collected URLs as a JSON array to stdout if requested.
+- Optionally only collects URLs from the initial page (shallow mode) to minimize requests.
+- Shows the total number of HTTP requests made in the output.

 ## Requirements